FerdinandPiette/GroveGestureSensor/README.md

 ## Documentation
 ### `GroveGestureSensor(GrovePin pins)`
-parameters: pins - must be GrovePin::GROVE_I2C
+Parameters: pins - must be GrovePin::GROVE_I2C

 ### `void initialize()`
 Initialize the sensor before using it.